uptonking/note4yaoo/lib-notebook-observablehq-latest-changelog.md

 # blogging

+## Exploring/Wrangling data in Observable__202108

+- We have released a Data Wrangler notebook to support data transformations via code composition in Observable notebooks.
+  - This interface helps you manipulate and explore your tabular data using the Arquero library.

 ## Introducing Observable for Enterprise_202107

 - Observable now offers a new Enterprise Tier with additional support, security, and access control priced at $40/month/editor.